 When to Harvest Onions

 In addition to good planting, you need to know when to harvest onions for the best flavor.
-Harvest tops for green onions as soon as they reach 6 inches in height.
+Harvest tops for green onions as soon as they reach 6 inches (15 cm.) in height.
 The longer you wait to harvest the green tops, the stronger they become.

 Any bulbs that have bolted, or formed flower stalks, should be pulled and used right away; they are not good for storage.

-Bulb onion harvest time can begin with onion tops naturally fall over and brown.
+Bulb onion harvest time can begin when onion tops naturally fall over and brown.
 This is usually 100 to 120 days after planting, depending on the cultivar.
 Onion harvest time should be early in the morning when temperatures are not too hot.

 How to Harvest Onions